-Typically when you move in with roommates you agree on how you’ll split the bills before you sign the lease.
-From rent to electricity to household items, you have to decide how to manage shared expenses together.
+When you move in with roommates, you’ll typically agree on how to split bills before you sign the lease.
+From rent and electricity to household items, you decide how to manage shared expenses together.

-Now, before you add a roommate to your policy there are disadvantages you should keep in mind.
-Blending insurance histories is not always a smooth process.
-For example, if you’re sharing a renters policy and your roommate files a claim that doesn’t involve you, that claim will also appear on your insurance record.
-And this could affect the cost of your premiums in the future when you go to apply for homeowners insurance, for example.
+Impact on your insurance history: Blending insurance histories is not always a smooth process.
+If you’re sharing a tenant insurance policy and your roommate files a claim that doesn’t involve you, that claim could also appear on your insurance record.
+And this may affect the cost of your premium in the future if you apply for home insurance.

 And that coverage “follows you anywhere in the world,” says Lacroix.